ronyut/biochem/README.md

 	- table arrangement
 	- fix chemical symbols (CO2 subtext becomes: CO_2)
 	- option to hide comments
+	- order question in print view by titles DONE
+	- combine titles of same group in print DONE
+	- add numbering to question DONE
+	- option to hide numbering DONE

-when new question is added log the correct answer in history DONE add authority check to visibility toggling of a question + answer adding DONE fixed critical bug in makeJson.php DONE order question in print view by titles DONE combine titles of same group DONE
+when new question is added log the correct answer in history DONE add authority check to visibility toggling of a question + answer adding DONE fixed critical bug in makeJson.php DONE in comments: tag question by typing @{question id} then it will apear as a link DONE

+History(changes.php):
+	- reformatted and restyled so it looks like post and comments and not a big table

+header links in navbar made more dynamic (with array)